 Marketing Analysis-

 The marketing mix principles or the four P’s are used by businesses to as tools to assist them in pursuing their objectives.
 The four P’s are controllable variables, which have to be carefully managed and meet the needs of the target market.
 “The marketing mix is a part of the company’s planning process and consists of analyzing: How will you design, package, and add value to the product, what pricing strategy is appropriate to use, where will the firm locate, and how will the firm promote its product”(Marketing Mix)?
+Why use quotes here.
+I would rather you paraphrase the information.

 Some different objectives with Marketing are figuring out who your customer base is.
-From market research it identifies different types of customers.
+From market research, it identifies different types of customers.
 “A parent with two children sees McDonalds as a place to give the children a treat.
-From the experience they are able to get out of McDonalds.
+From the experience, they are able to get out of McDonalds(don’t understand this sentence).
 Someone who is a business customer visits McDonalds because service is quick and easy.
 They are able to get in and out without taking up much time out of their day.
 The food tastes great and can be eaten in the car without affecting a busy work schedule.
-When it comes to teenagers McDonalds attracts that target market because of their affordable menu, and the internet access available in restaurants” (Powered by Google Docs).
+When it comes to teenagers McDonalds attracts that target market because of their affordable menu, and the internet access available in restaurants” Are these exact quotes?
+If you use a quote more than 4 lines long you must indent both sides.
+Additionally, if quoted material has a grammatical error you must indicate that you know an error exists but you copied as is.
+See OWL for Purdue for more information.
+Better yet, don’t use a quote unless you absolutely must have the exact words.
+(Powered by Google Docs).
 Those examples represent only a few of McDonald’s possible customer profiles.
 Each has different reasons for coming to McDonald’s.

 “With this type of information McDonalds can tailor communication to the needs of specific groups.
 It is their need that determines the type of products and services offered, prices charged, promotions created and where restaurants are located” (Powered by Google Docs).
+Paragraphs should be longer than one or two sentences.

 Product: When it comes to the different products or services McDonalds offers some of the product decisions that need to be made are: